Kevin Kiernan, PhD

 Consulting on History of Archaeology

-Member, History Task Force, Cannon's Point Preservation Project, St. Simons Island; convened by Mimi Rogers, Curator, Coastal Georgia Historical Society.
+Member, History Task Force, Cannon's Point Preservation Project, St. Simons Island; St. Simons Land Trust, Coastal Georgia Historical Society, 2010-2011.

 Consultant on New Deal archaeology of Evelyn Plantation site (9GN6), Glynn County, Georgia, for Keith Stephenson, PhD, RPA, South Carolina Institute of Archaeology and Anthropology (SCIAA), Savannah River Archaeological Research Program (SRARP), University of South Carolina (USC) under grant contract DE-FC09-98SR18931 with the U. S. Department of Energy-Savannah River Site, Aiken, SC (US DOE-SRS).